6s096-iap24/6s096-iap24.github.io/_pages/syllabus.md

 We will have lectures on Tuesday, Wednesday, Thursday in building 34.303 from 10:30am to 12pm.
 We will take a short break in the middle.

 - Lecture 1: Quadratic Residues, Primitive Roots
-- Lecture 2: Group Theory; with a focus on the previous content and Elliptic Curves
+- Lecture 2: Group Theory; with a focus on the previous content
-- Lecture 3: Integers, Prime Numbers, and More.
+- Lecture 3: Introduction to Cryptography (and some Elliptic Curves)
-- Lecture 4: Introduction to Cryptography
+- Lecture 4: Fourier Analysis on Finite Abelian Groups (Signal Processing)
-- Lecture 5: Fourier Analysis and Finite Abelian Groups (Signal Processing)
+- Lecture 5: Integers, Prime Numbers, and More.
-- Lecture 6: Wrap Up: Results in Theoretical Computer Science.
+- Lecture 6: Wrap Up: Bonus Results in Theoretical Computer Science.

 ## GRADING
 There are two possible grading schemes, and whichever yields a maximum output will be used.
 The passing grade in the class will be 60%.